 If weight loss is your goal, don’t underestimate the importance of following a healthy diet.
 Yes, running burns calories, but it’s not a license to eat everything.
 You should also consider relying on body measurements rather than just the scale.
 Running also builds muscle, so you might gain a little bit–especially in the beginning.
 If your clothes are fitting better, it’s a good sign!

 Let’s say your goal is to run your first 5k.
 Get specific!
 Search for 5k races in your area or pick a city you’d like to visit and look for races there.
-What better reason to travel to a new city for such a special occasion, right?
+What better reason to travel to a new city to motivate you for race day?

 Hold yourself accountable by registering for the race right away.
-If you can convince a friend to sign up with you, even better!
+If you can convince a running buddy to sign up with you, even better!
+You can also look for local running groups for people to train with.
 Now you’re committed.
 You’ve paid the registration fee and put it on your calendar.
 Make a countdown with a phone app for even more motivation.

 Little discourages a new runner more than getting a running injury early on.
 Thankfully, there are several things you can do to help prevent injuries so you can focus on meeting those goals.
 That’s why one of our most crucial running tips is practicing proper injury prevention.